CATTLE WATERERS: WATER IN ABUNDANCE

 WHY A SUEVIA LIVESTOCK WATERER?

-In fact, the design and engineering of Suevia waterers has proven their worth: for nearly 100 years, this state-of-the-art German manufacturer has been able to adapt to the realities of dairy farmers around the world by offering products with exceptional properties in terms of quality and reliability for all components, including floats and valves.
+In fact, the design and engineering of SUEVIA waterers has proven their worth: for nearly 100 years, this state-of-the-art German manufacturer has been able to adapt to the realities of dairy farmers around the world by offering products with exceptional properties in terms of quality and reliability for all components, including floats and valves.

 Everything is designed for the comfort, safety and ergonomics of the cow, but also to facilitate the work and offer peace of mind to the farmer.

 At Agriclé, it is our pride to offer our customers products that last over time.
-That's why Suevia pet waterers are a safe bet when it comes to rejuvenating or building a farm.
+That's why SUEVIA pet waterers are a safe bet when it comes to rejuvenating or building a farm.